-For additional eligibility information, see the title page.
+For eligibility information, see the title page.

-For information on cost sharing or match requirements, see the "Cofunding" paragraph under item 5 ("Budget and Associated Documentation") under "Content of Application Submission" in Application and Submission Information.
+For information on cost sharing or match requirements, see "Content of Application Submission" in Application and Submission Information.

 Content of Application Submission

 The following application elements MUST be included in the application submission for an application to meet the basic minimum requirements (BMR) to advance to peer review and receive consideration for funding: